sanchayd/ethereum_contracts/README.md

 The smart contract can be deployed to the Ethereum network using Truffle's migration scripts.
 The `truffle-config.js` file contains the necessary configuration settings for deploying to different networks, including local development networks like Ganache and public test networks like Ropsten or Rinkeby.

+### Scripts

+The project includes two additional scripts to facilitate NFT minting and metadata retrieval:

+1. `mint_nft.js`: This script allows you to mint new NFTs by providing the headline and article link.
+It interacts with the deployed `DailyNewsNFT` contract and mints NFTs for specified accounts.
+You can customize the script to mint NFTs with different metadata and for different accounts as needed.

+2. `get_metadata.js`: This script retrieves the metadata details of minted NFTs.
+It iterates over a range of token IDs and fetches the metadata associated with each token, including the headline, article link, timestamp, and token URI.
+The script provides a convenient way to verify and test the metadata stored in the smart contract.

+These scripts can be executed using the Truffle CLI and provide a streamlined way to interact with the smart contract for minting NFTs and retrieving their metadata.

 ## Getting Started

 To get started with the Daily News NFT project, follow these steps: